reer-ide/reer-rhino-mcp-plugin/docs/project-overview.md

 ## Key Files

-- [ReerRhinoMCPPlugin.cs](mdc:ReerRhinoMCPPlugin.cs): The main plugin class that initializes the plugin
+- `ReerRhinoMCPPlugin.cs`: The main plugin class that initializes and manages the plugin lifecycle.
-- [rhino_mcp_Command.cs](mdc:rhino_mcp_Command.cs): Initial command template to be expanded for MCP commands
+- `Commands/RhinoMCPServerCommand.cs`: The Rhino command to start and stop the MCP server.
+- `Core/RhinoMCPConnectionManager.cs`: The central class for managing connection state (local server or remote client).
+- `Core/Server/RhinoMCPServer.cs`: The implementation for the local TCP server.
+- `Core/Client/RhinoMCPClient.cs`: The placeholder for the remote WebSocket client.
+- `Config/RhinoMCPSettings.cs`: Handles persistent plugin settings.

 ## Implementation Approach

+The plugin supports two connection modes:
+1. A local TCP socket server that listens for MCP commands from clients like Claude Desktop.
+2. A remote WebSocket client that connects to a cloud-based MCP bridge.

-The plugin implements a TCP socket server that listens for MCP commands from clients like Claude Desktop.
-It then executes these commands in Rhino and returns the results back to the client.
+It executes these commands in Rhino and returns the results back to the client.
+The project is built with a modular architecture to separate concerns for connectivity, command handling, and configuration.

-The project structure will include:
-- Socket server implementation
-- Command handlers for MCP protocol
-- Serialization utilities for Rhino objects
-- UI for plugin configuration

 ## Development Roadmap